UIT University

-UIT University (formerly Usman Institute of Technology (UIT) is a not-for profit institute.
-UIT university's campus is located at the intersection of University Road and Abul Hasan Isphahani Road, Gulshan-e-Iqbal, Karachi, Pakistan.
+Usman Institute of Technology, commonly known as UIT is a private university located at the intersection of University Road and Abul Hasan Isphahani Road, Gulshan-e-Iqbal, Karachi, Pakistan.

 On December 18, 2021, the inauguration ceremony took place, officiated by the Governor of Sindh, Imran Ismail.
 During this event, the institute attained the status of a full-fledged university from its previous renowned institute designation.

 The university offers undergraduate studies in engineering, business management, and computer science programmes.

 Usman Memorial Foundation

 Usman Memorial Foundation was formed in 1973 in the memory of Late Mohammad Usman, by his family members, friends, and well-wishers.
 Mr. A.K.
 Brohi was the first President, while Dr. Manzoor Ahmad was the Secretary General of the Foundation.

 There were two Usman Memorial Scholarship awarded to research scholars namely Dr. Syeda Khatoon for research entitled "An Analysis of Religion Philosophy of Sir Syed Ahmed" and Dr. Rasheed Ahmed Jalandri for research entitled "Deoband Movement and Religious reforms".
 Both the research papers were published in the shape of a book.

 In 1994, the Foundation established Usman Institute of Technology (UIT) on the plot of land allotted to the Foundation located at Abul Hasan Isphahani Road, with total contribution from the Hasham family.